Redundancy

 -

-Install Revolution on your primary server following the instructions in Installation Steps.
+Install OneAlert on your primary server following the instructions in Installation Steps.

-If you already have Revolution installed on a server, you should upgrade your server.
+If you already have OneAlert installed on a server, you should upgrade your server.
 See Product Upgrade and Licensing Updates.

 Note: During install, do not enable Is this a Redundant Subscriber Setup.
 You will enable this on the secondary servers.